 “As the primary goal of Start Talking is to help parents, caregivers, teachers and students to start conversations with Ohio youth about the dangers of drug and alcohol abuse, we were very pleased to see so many students take the opportunity to display their talents and share how they think are the best ways to get those conversations going,” said Sarah Smith, Director of Start Talking.

-Research shows when parents and children have conversations about substance abuse, the children are 50 percent less likely to start using drugs and alcohol.
-However, as scare tactics don’t work, students are asked to create videos that are creative, positive and offer specific tips to help adults and youth to start those conversations or demonstrate how an effective conversation could occur.
+Research shows when parents and children have conversations about substance abuse, the children are up to 50 percent less likely to start using drugs and alcohol.
+However, as scare tactics don’t work, the students were tasked with creating videos that were creative, positive and offer specific tips to help adults and youth to start those conversations or demonstrate how an effective conversation could occur.

 Drug Free Action Alliance offers parents, caregivers and educators bi-monthly Know! tips to give them the tools, knowledge and confidence to speak with youth about the dangers of substance abuse.
 DFAA works in partnership with Ohio’s Start Talking program to build awareness among adults and students throughout the state about the various resources that are available to help start those critically important conversations.

 For more details about the Start Recording/Start Talking contest and to see other videos that were submitted please visit Drug Free Action Alliance or Start Talking! web sites.